ayatullahkhalid/30-Days-of-JS/README.md

 Hi there! 👋

 So, I've finally made the decision to take programming seriously.
-Therefore, I've decided to do this LeetCode 30-day JavaScript (JS) interview challenge. 😃
+Therefore, I've decided to do this [LeetCode 30-day JavaScript(JS)](https://leetcode.com/studyplan/30-days-of-javascript/) interview challenge. 😃

-I'll make sure to update this Readme file with the link to each daily challenge in this repo on GitHub and on the LeetCode website.
+I'll make sure to update this Readme file with the link to each daily challenge in this repo on my [GitHub profile](https://github.com/ayatullahkhalid) and on the [LeetCode website](https://leetcode.com/problemset/all/?page=1&sorting=W3sic29ydE9yZGVyIjoiQVNDRU5ESU5HIiwib3JkZXJCeSI6IkZST05URU5EX0lEIn1d).
 Please wish me well! 🌟😊❤️

 | S/N | Challenge                                  | Difficulty                                          | GitHub Link                                                                                                         | LeetCode Link                                                                                       |
 | --- | ------------------------------------------ | --------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |